 Academics

-St. Thomas More Academy K-8 curriculum has nine fundamental components:
+St. Thomas More Academy K-5 curriculum has nine fundamental components:

 1. Faith and the Virtues

 Each day begins with Holy Mass in St. Patrick’s church.
 Scripture, stories of the saints, prayers, and hymns are woven into the fabric of each day.
-Once a week, students will learn Catholic doctrine.
-For the 2nd graders, this will include preparation for First Communion and First Confession, and for the 8th graders, this will include preparation for Confirmation.
-Our older students will have the opportunity to receive the Sacrament of Confession on a weekly basis.
-Every morning, our teachers will help the students learn and practice the “virtue of the week” using the “Education in Virtue” program developed by the Dominican Sisters of Mary, and a priest will give a monthly talk to each classroom about one of these virtues.
-STMA’s discipline policies and positive behavior recognition plan are structured according to these virtues.
+Two periods a week are formally devoted to Catechesis; STMA’s Catechesis curriculum incorporates elements of the Catechesis of the Good Shepherd.
+For the 2nd graders, Catechesis includes preparation for First Communion and First Confession.
+Students learn about and practice the virtues, and STMA’s discipline policies incorporate the language of virtue.
 Students are surrounded by an environment of beauty in the school building, classrooms, and church that brings peace to their soul, and draws their hearts and minds to God.

 2. Integrated Humanities